FargieldKart/Fargield-Kart-Furious-Racing/README.md

 In the same Garfield Kart game directory where you moved the plugins folder, go to "Garfield Kart Furious Racing_Data\StreamingAssets\Windows" and rename the original 'localization' file to 'localization.bak'

-Move the 'localization' file in GKFR.Fargield.Mod.by.ElectricYoshi to the same Windows folder in the previous step
+Move the 'localization' file in GKFR.Fargield.Mod.by.ElectricYoshi to the same Windows folder from the previous step

 Launch the game and enjoy! :3